-Because of decongestant side effects in children, avoid using an antihistamine and decongestant mix.
+Because of decongestant side effects in children, avoid using an antihistamine and decongestant mix (often, first generation antihistamines such as brompheniramine are combined in this fashion).

 Back to our antihistamine poem:

 Too many choices, some make kids tired,

-While some, paradoxically, make them wired.
+Paradoxically, some make them wired.

 Maybe while watering flowers with a hose,

-Just turn the nozzle onto his runny nose.
+I'll just turn the nozzle and wash his nose.